Tryon, NC

 In 1926 Brown and TR&HC produced the first-ever Tryon Horse Show.
 Held at Tryon’s Harmon Field, the Wednesday afternoon show became such a big annual event that businesses and schools actually closed so that everyone in town could attend.
 Now grown to a four-show charity series, the Tryon Horse Show celebrated its 87th anniversary in 2015.

-The biggest equestrian event created by Brown and TR&CH is The Block House Steeplechase, which turned 69 years old in 2015 and remains the largest single-day draw of visitors to the area.
-Named for its original venue, a former defensive outpost that straddled two states and three counties, The Block House moved to the Foothills Equestrian Nature Center (FENCE) – another creation of TR&HC – in 1988.
+The biggest equestrian event created by Brown and TR&CH was The Block House Steeplechase.
+Named for its original venue, a former defensive outpost that straddled two states and three counties, The Block House moved to the Foothills Equestrian Nature Center (FENCE) – another creation of TR&HC – in 1988 and closed for good in 2024.

 Also helping put Tryon on the map as horse country were the U.S. Equestrian Team’s Olympic Trials, held twice at the Cotton Patch Farm in the 1950s.
 Among the legendary equestrians who trained there under Coach Bert de Némethy were William Steinkrauss, Frank Chapot and George Morris, who took Team Silver at the 1960 Rome Olympics.